Sign Up for Updates

 A lower-body focused workout can burn calories and help you tone up.

-With shapely glutes always being focused on in the media, I wanted to share with you some exercises that target this large and powerful muscle in the lower body.
-Magazines focus on the aesthetics of glutes, but I prefer to look at the muscles of the posterior chain from an improved strength and sports performance mindset.
+Some magazines tend to focus on the aesthetics of glutes (aka your butt), but I prefer to look at the muscles of the posterior chain from an improved strength and sports performance mindset.
 The hamstrings, calves and glutes are the powerhouse muscles for running and many other sports.
-Whatever your personal reason for wanting to strengthen your rear, adding a lower body focused routine to your schedule a few times a week will help you to get one step closer to accomplishing your goals.
+Whatever your personal reason for wanting to strengthen your rear, adding a lower-body focused routine to your schedule a few times a week will help you to get one step closer to accomplishing your goals.

 NOTE: For these exercises, you’ll need a step, a weighted bar and a set of dumbbells.
 If you don’t have these items, you can still do them using your own body weight as resistance.
-Perform 12 reps of each move and do 2-3 sets totals for a full workout.
-You can watch me in this video as I show you how to do them.
+Perform 12 reps of each move and do 2-3 sets for a full workout.
+You can watch me as I show you how to do these toning exercises.

-We all feel better when we’re working toward achieving a body that both looks and performs at its best.
-As you strive to accomplish your body composition and body shape goals, remember that we all have different body types and our shape is created by a combination of genetics and lifestyle.
+We all feel better when we’re working toward achieving a body that looks and performs at its best.
+As you strive to accomplish your body composition and body shape goals, remember that we all have different body types and shape is created by a combination of genetics and lifestyle.
 Training and eating well can help you to manipulate your shape to some degree.
 But don’t get disappointed if your genetics prevent you from getting that magazine body.
-(Chances are the image you’re striving for was manipulated, anyway.)
+Chances are the image you’re striving for was manipulated, anyway.